Vegetarian Lettuce Wraps | Copycat PF Changs

 Today’s Vegetarian Lettuce Wraps recipe is a copycat version of the illustrious P.F.
 Chang’s original.

-They’re easy, healthy, and so much of a dead ringer for the real deal that they’ve become one of the most popular recipes on Well Plated.
+They’re easy, healthy, and so much of a dead ringer for the real deal that they’ve become one of my most popular recipes!

 Although I typically begin my recipe posts by describing the dish, this time, I thought I’d share a few excerpts from the comments section.
 I can’t even tell you how happy these make me to read (and reread).
 Thank you.❤️